Entanglement Entropy of Systems with Spontaneously Broken Continuous Symmetry

+In this appendix, we calculate the entanglement entropy in the $O(N)$ non-linear $\sigma$-model using the replica method, finding complete agreement with the wave-function method of section \ref{sec:wf}.
+We again start with the action (\ref{eq:Nlsmwf}).
 We choose the system geometry to be a $d$-dimensional torus ${\cal T}^d$.
 For simplicity, we take all the directions of the torus to have length $L$.
 We choose the subsystem $A$ to be the cylindrical region $\ell < \mathrm{x} < L$, with $\mathrm{x}$ - one of the directions of the torus.
-This is one of the geometries considered in the Monte-Carlo simulations of Ref.~\onlinecite{Roger2011}.
 Unless otherwise noted, we assume the ratio $\ell/L$ to be finite.

-As is well known, the Renyi entropy $S_n$ is given by \beq S_n = - \frac{1}{n-1} \log tr \rho^n_A = - \frac{1}{n-1} \log \frac{Z_n}{Z^n_1}\eeq where $Z_n$ is the partition function of the system on an $n$-sheeted Riemann surface.\cite{Holzhey,Cardy} For the geometry considered here this surface is given by $(\tau, \vec{x}) \in (0, n \beta)\times{\cal T}^d$ with $\beta = 1/T$ - the inverse temperature.
+As is well known, the Renyi entropy $S_n$ is given by \beq S_n = - \frac{1}{n-1} \log \mathrm{tr} \rho^n_A = - \frac{1}{n-1} \log \frac{Z_n}{Z^n_1}\eeq where $Z_n$ is the partition function of the system on an $n$-sheeted Riemann surface.\cite{Holzhey,Cardy} For the geometry considered here this surface is given by $(\tau, \vec{x}) \in (0, n \beta)\times{\cal T}^d$ with $\beta = 1/T$ - the inverse temperature.
 The following identifications need to be made on this space: \bea (k \beta^+, \vec{x}) &\sim& ((k+1) \beta^-, \vec{x}), \quad 0 < \mathrm{x} < \ell \nn\\ (0^+, \vec{x}) &\sim& (n \beta^-, \vec{x}), \quad \ell < \mathrm{x} < L \eea Above, $0 \leq k \leq n-1$ is an integer.
 Below, we will be interested in the low temperature limit $\beta \gg L$.